 - Whether either spouse will receive alimony in case of a divorce

-- How things such as medical care, disability insurance, and long-term care
+- How things such as medical care, disability insurance, and long-term care will be handled

 - How the marital home and marital property will be divided